Budgets & Headcount

 Culture & Consequences – provide and reinforce the enterprise cultural norms, and all of the management reinforcements (and extinguishments) needed to encourage (or discourage) performance.

-And the Enabler Provisioning Systems – don’t look like this as structured in the graphic below – but perhaps this frame might help you determine who the Provisioners of Enabling Assets may be at the root of any Gaps in the key Value Stream Processes or in the Enabling Processes – that from an ROI viewpoint – should be addressed.
+These Enabler Provisioning Systems – which don’t look like this as structured in the graphic below – but perhaps this frame might help you determine who the Provisioners of Enabling Assets – may be at the root of any Gaps in the key Value Stream Processes or in the Enabling Processes.

 Where does this – or these kind of things – happen in the Enterprise?
+What’s the Enterprise Model for EAMS and HAMS?
 Who “owns” the responsibility for this/these?

 Is it centralized, or distributed, or some mix (appropriate or not)?
 Is it in “enough control” with tolerable variability – or does some or all of it need to be “tightened up?”